-As said above the very purpose of performance uprising is to know performance of employee, subsequently to decide whether training is needed to particular employee or to give promotion with additional pay hike. performance appraisal is the tool for determining whether employee is to be promoted, demoted or sacked ( remove ) in case of very poor performance and no scope for improvement.
+As said above, the very purpose of performance assessment is to know performance of employee, subsequently to decide whether training is needed to particular employee or to give promotion with additional pay hike. performance appraisal is the tool for determining whether employee is to be promoted, demoted or sacked ( remove ) in case of very poor performance and no scope for improvement.

 Every corporate sector uses performance appraisal as a tool for knowing about the employee and take decisions about particular employee. for the purpose of performance appraisal of employees there are different methods under the category of traditional methods and modern methods which are discussed in following chapters.

 Employees are performing well when they are productive.
 Productivity implies both concern for effectiveness and efficiency, effectiveness refers to goal accomplishment.
 However it does not speak of the costs incurred in reaching the goal.
 That is where efficiency comes in.
 Efficiency evaluates the ratio of inputs consumed to outputs achieved.
 The greater the output for a given input, the greater the efficiency.
 It is not desirable to have objective measures of productivity such as hard data on effectiveness, number of units produced, or percent of crimes solved etc. and hard data on efficiency (average cost per unit or ratio of sales volume to number of calls made etc.).